slint-ui/slint/api/cpp/docs/getting_started.md

 ```

 This works because the Slint compiler translated `my_application_ui.slint` to C++ code, in the `my_application_ui.h`
 header file.
-That generated code has a C++ class that corresponds to the `HelloWorld` element and has API to create
+That generated code contains a C++ class that corresponds to the `HelloWorld` element and has API to create
-the ui, read or write properties or set callbacks.
+the UI, read or write properties, and set callbacks.
 You can learn more about how this API looks like in general in the
 [](generated_code.md) section.

 ## Tutorial

-For an in-depth walk-through, you may be interested in reading our walk-through <a href="../tutorial/cpp">Slint Memory Game Tutorial Tutorial</a>.
+For an in-depth walk-through, read our <a href="../tutorial/cpp">Slint Memory Game Tutorial</a>.
-It will guide you through the `.slint` mark-up language and the C++ API by building a little memory game.
+It will guide you through the `.slint` mark-up language and the C++ API by building a simple memory
+game.

 ## Template

 You can clone the [Template Repository](https://github.com/slint-ui/slint-cpp-template) repository with
-the code of a minimal C++ application using Slint that can be used as a starting point to your program.
+the code of a minimal C++ application using Slint.
+It provides a convenient starting point to a new program.

+Of course you can also read on: We will cover some recipes to handle common
+use-cases next.